-Sorrowful Jones is a cheap bookie in 1930's.
+Sorrowful Jones (Walter Matthau) is a cheap bookie in the 1930s.
 When a gambler leaves his daughter as a marker for a bet, he gets stuck with her.
 His life will change a great deal with her...

-Sorrowful Jones is a cheap bookie in 1930's.
+Sorrowful Jones (Walter Matthau) is a cheap bookie in the 1930s.
 When a gambler leaves his daughter as a marker for a bet, he gets stuck with her.
 His life will change a great deal with her arrival and his sudden love for a woman also involved in gambling operations.Written by

 Steve Richer <email@example.com>

 Actor and Executive Producer Walter Matthau was a horse-racing fan and a big gambler in real-life.
 He once estimated that he had lost more than one million dollars betting on races over the years.
 He had previously long wanted to make a racing movie and said that Casey's Shadow (1978) "is the first race picture that's come my way that I've liked."
 Two years later he followed up that horse racing movie with another, this movie.
 See more »

 Seventies-era issue of Vogue Patterns prominently displayed on Depression-era newsstand.
 See more »